Harry Smith Vacation Studentships

 Find out more about Gerard's grant.

-The studentships provide support at a rate of £185 per week for a period of up to eight weeks (minimum six weeks).
-An additional sum of up to £400 for specific research costs may also awarded.
+The studentships provide a stipend of £290 per week for a period of up to eight weeks (minimum six weeks).
+An additional sum of up to £400 for specific research costs may also be awarded.

 Successful students will be offered free Undergraduate Student Membership for 12 months after completion of the studentship, as well as the chance to apply for a conference attendance bursary to present their data at the Annual Conference or the ECM Forum Summer Conference following the summer studentship.